 Small Intestine: Joy/Agitation

-The Organ: The small intestine separates the pure foods and liquids from the impure.
+The Small Intestine: The small intestine separates the pure foods and liquids from the impure.
 It also helps nutrients and water to be absorbed while the waste is passed onto the large intestines.

 The Meridian: The small intestine energy will help you to observe pure or impure thoughts that may cause pure and impure emotions.
 Try to find the silver lining in all situations to keep your thoughts positive and pure.